 - Full Moon Hikes – Experience the serenity of a moonlit night in Bommer Canyon.
 This hike is just over 3 miles and includes 700 feet of total climbing elevation with several very steep inclines.
 The steepest section ascends 300 feet in a quarter-mile.
 Participants must be in good physical condition.

-Located in the San Joaquin Ranch House, the museum was commissioned by James Irvine in 1868 and considered the oldest standing structure within the original boundaries of Irvine Ranch.
+Located in the San Joaquin Ranch House, the museum was commissioned by James Irvine in 1868.
+Considered as the oldest standing structure within the original boundaries of Irvine Ranch.
 Built for $1,300, the home was the first wooden house to be erected between Anaheim and San Diego.
 Members are free; a $1.00 donation per non-member is appreciated.
 One-hour walking tours of Old Town Irvine are available on the first Sunday of each month at 11:30 a.m.
 Free for members; $5 for non-members.

 Where To Eat In Irvine